Archimedes Palimpsest: Imaging and digitization

-At the Walters Art Museum in Baltimore, the palimpsest was the subject of an extensive imaging study from 1999 to 2008, and conservation (as it had suffered considerably from mold while in Sirieix's cellar).
+The anonymous new owner loaned the book to the Walters Art Museum in Baltimore, where the palimpsest was the subject of an extensive imaging study from 1999 to 2008, and conservation (as it had suffered considerably from mold while in Sirieix's cellar).
 This was directed by Dr. William Noel, curator of manuscripts at the Walters Art Museum, and managed by Michael B. Toth of R.B.
-Toth Associates, with Dr Abigail Quandt performing the conservation of the manuscript.
+Toth Associates, with Dr. Abigail Quandt performing the conservation of the manuscript.

 The target audiences for the digitisation are Greek scholars, math historians, people building applications, libraries, archives, and scientists interested in the production of the images.

 A team of imaging scientists including Dr. Roger L. Easton, Jr. from the Rochester Institute of Technology, Dr. William A. Christens-Barry from Equipoise Imaging, and Dr. Keith Knox (then with Boeing LTS, now retired from the USAF Research Laboratory) used computer processing of digital images from various spectral bands, including ultraviolet, visible, and infrared wavelengths to reveal most of the underlying text, including that of Archimedes.
 After imaging and digitally processing the entire palimpsest in three spectral bands prior to 2006, in 2007 they reimaged the entire palimpsest in 12 spectral bands, plus raking light: UV: 365 nanometers; Visible Light: 445, 470, 505, 530, 570, 617, and 625 nm; Infrared: 700, 735, and 870 nm; and Raking Light: 910 and 470 nm.
 The team digitally processed these images to reveal more of the underlying text with pseudocolor.
 They also digitized the original Heiberg images.
 Dr. Reviel Netz of Stanford University and Nigel Wilson have produced a diplomatic transcription of the text, filling in gaps in Heiberg's account with these images.

 Sometime after 1938, a forger placed four Byzantine-style religious images in the manuscript in an effort to increase its sales value.
 It appeared that these had rendered the underlying text forever illegible.
 However, in May 2005, highly focused X-rays produced at the Stanford Linear Accelerator Center in Menlo Park, California, were used by Drs.
 Uwe Bergmann and Bob Morton to begin deciphering the parts of the 174-page text that had not yet been revealed.
 The production of X-ray fluorescence was described by Keith Hodgson, director of SSRL:Synchrotron light is created when electrons traveling near the speed of light take a curved path around a storage ring—emitting electromagnetic light in X-ray through infrared wavelengths.
 The resulting light beam has characteristics that make it ideal for revealing the intricate architecture and utility of many kinds of matter—in this case, the previously hidden work of one of the founding fathers of all science.